Connor Zary

-Connor Zary (born September 25, 2001) is a Canadian professional ice hockey centre for the Calgary Flames of the National Hockey League (NHL).
-Zary was selected 24th overall by the Flames in the 2020 NHL Entry Draft.
+Connor Zary (born September 25, 2001) is a Canadian professional ice hockey player who is a centre for the Calgary Flames of the National Hockey League (NHL).
+Zary was selected 24th overall by the Flames in the 2020 NHL entry draft.

 Playing career

 Junior

-Following three standout seasons with the Kamloops Blazers of the Western Hockey League, Zary was widely seen as a top prospect newly eligible for the 2020 NHL Entry Draft.
+Following three standout seasons with the Kamloops Blazers of the Western Hockey League, Zary was widely seen as a top prospect newly eligible for the 2020 NHL entry draft.
 The NHL Central Scouting Bureau rated Zary as the 15th-best North American skater eligible for selection in 2020.

 At the draft, which was rescheduled to October 6, 2020, from its usual date in late June, Zary was selected by the Calgary Flames with the 24th overall pick.
 On December 31, Zary was signed by the Flames to a three-year, entry-level contract.

 Calgary Flames

 On November 1, 2023, Zary made his NHL debut with the Flames, scoring his first career NHL goal in a 4–3 loss to the Dallas Stars.

+During a game on March 20, 2026, Zary was removed due to a currently undisclosed injury from a game vs. the Florida Panthers.
+He was hooked first by A. J. Greer before subsequently boarded.
+Greer received a total of three penalties overall during the play, including another one for interference, along with the aforementioned penalties.